havelund/dejavu/README.md

     bid(chair,700)
     bid(chair,650)
     sell(chair)

+In case the log file is not timed (as described just above), time is considered as always being 0.
+One can still check timed properties against such a log, but of course it makes little sense.

 **The bits per variable** (``<bitsPerVariable>``) indicates how many bits are assigned to each variable in the BDDs.
 This parameter is optional with the default value being 20.
 If the number is too low an error message will be issued during analysis as explained below.
 A too high number can have impact on the efficiency of the algorithm.
 Note that the number of values representable by N bits is 2^N, so one in general does not need very large numbers.